flox/flox-bash/flox.1.md

 ## Runtime environments

-The following option is supported by the commands below.
+The following options are supported by the commands below.

 `(-e|--environment) <name>`
 :   Selects **flox environment** to be modified or used.
 If not provided then
     `flox` will fall back to using the `default` environment.

+`--system <type>`
+:   Perform command for provided (Nix) system type.
+If not provided then
+    `flox` will fall back to using the current machine's system type.

 *Commands*